Where to go apple picking in Ontario 2023

 Hall’s Apple Market

-This farm grows 25 varieties of apples, including Lobos, which is a tart flavoured delight that sweetens in time.
-It’s firm, but juicy and has a great taste and texture for baking pies.
+This farm grows 25 varieties of apples, including Lobos, a tart-flavoured delight that sweetens in time.

 Delicious apple butter is available at the market and contains natural ingredients, including Hall’s own apples.
-Apples are kept fresh all year round in a state-of-the-art controlled atmosphere storage at Hall’s Apple Market.
+Apples are kept fresh year-round in a state-of-the-art controlled atmosphere storage at Hall’s Apple Market.
+Shop for apple cider donuts, apple crumble and apple cinnamon buns as well.

 Location: 2930 2nd Concession Road, Brockville